Steelcase Think Review

 Comfort

-The first click of the tilt resistance on the backrest is too far back.
-This encourages the user to sit upright, but negatively affects the overall comfort and makes it difficult to relax and get you slouch on when posture becomes less of a priority.
+The first click of the tilt resistance on the backrest of the Think goes too far back.
+This encourages the user to sit upright but negatively affects the overall comfort and makes it difficult to relax (i.e., slouch) when posture becomes less of a priority.
 The aggressive lumbar support is great for those who have an aggressive curvature in their back, but it is not particularly versatile, even though its location is adjustable.

-The stable armrests are rather large.
-This is just fine for taller people, though shorter found it a little less accomodating.
-In fact, our shorter testers reported less overall comfort when compared to taller testers.
+The seat is somewhat average.
+The cushion is firm and supportive, but you may want to explore other options if you are looking for something overly soft.
+The stable armrests are rather large, which is fine for taller people — shorter folks found them a little less accommodating.
+In fact, our shorter testers reported less overall comfort in the Think than taller testers.

 Adjustability

-After our comfort assessments, we moved on to rating and ranking the adjustability.
-Again we focused on how much movement the backrest, armrests, and seat offer, as well as the back tilt.
+Here we focused on how much movement the backrest, armrests, and seat offer, as well as the comfort and usability of the back tilt.
 It scored reasonably well and hovered just above average.

 The Think gets off to a great start with a uniquely adjustable seat and completely customizable armrests.
-We are used to adjustable lumbar support and general height, but the adjustable pan depth is a cool feature we didn't experience on most of the chairs in our test suite.
-We also found ourselves ranting and raving about the high level of armrest adjustability.
-You can move these puppies up, down, forward, backward, inward, and outward.
-On top of all that, they swivel.
+We are used to adjustable lumbar support and height, but the adjustable pan depth is a cool feature we didn't experience on most of the chairs in our test suite.
+We also loved the high level of armrest adjustability.
+You can move these puppies up, down, forward, backward, inward, and outward and they also swivel.

-The seat and armrests are stellar as far as the adjustability they offer but the back of the seat is another story.
-We were disappointed at the lack of a reclining resistance adjustment — particularly because we found the four stock settings to be quite flimsy and a little too easy to recline with.
+The back of the seat is another story.
+We were disappointed at the lack of a reclining resistance adjustment — the four stock settings are quite flimsy, and they make reclining a little too easy.
 There is no in-between.
 You are either fully lounging in the reclined position or sitting up so straight that you could balance a glass of water on your head.

 The lumbar support is easily adjustable as far as its placement.
-However, the level of support is not.
-Despite that, it is still quite easy to get the Think set up for most people, so you are conforming to ergonomic seating guidelines and best practices.
+However, the level of support is not adjustable.
+Despite that, it is still quite easy to get the Think set up for most people so as to conform to ergonomic seating guidelines and best practices.

 Ease of Assembly